Know Before You Go: Indoor Kart Racing

 The very first thing you should know before you go to K1 Speed is whether we’re open for Arrive & Drive racing at the time you want to visit.
 If we have a private event, we will be closed to the general public during that time.
 Check our closures page to make sure we don’t have any private events scheduled.
 The last thing we’d want you to do is make a trip to K1 Speed and not be able to race.

-Another thing you’ll want to know before you go is what to wear.
-We require that all racers wear closed-toe shoes, keep long hair tied back, and to wear nothing too loose fitting.
-T-shirts, jeans/shorts and sneakers are perfect attire for a day at the track.
+Another thing you’ll want to know before you go is what to wear for go kart racing.
+We require that all racers wear closed-toe shoes, keep long hair tied back, and don’t wear anything too loose fitting.
+T-shirts, jeans/shorts and sneakers are appropriate attire for a day of go kart racing at the track.
 Keep in mind, indoor kart racing at K1 Speed is a very physical activity so dress accordingly!

 Step 1: Register